-- Discretionary ("soylent") blockchains - Nodes represent identifiable members - Note: Identity is a complicated problem, philosophically as well as technically.
-Each application must define its own notion of identity, perhaps piggybacking on meatspace definitions and institutions. - Forks represent disagreement.
-They must be resolved, but may persist a while.
+- Discretionary ("soylent") blockchains - Nodes represent identifiable members - \ Note: Identity is a complicated problem, philosophically as well as technically.
+Each application must define its own notion of identity, perhaps piggybacking on meatspace fleshspace (thanks Flavia!) definitions and institutions. - Forks represent disagreement.
+They must be resolved, but may persist a while. - \ Eventual consistency! - \ Forks that never resolve represent a bifurcation of the community, a schism like that between the Catholic and Orthodox churches. - \ There's an as-yet-unexplored art to defining arrangements that balance encouragement of present forking with impetus towards an eventual consensus history.

-Eventual consistency!

 - Discretionary ("soylent") blockchains

 - Outsiders that interact with the community may

 - tolerate a degree of temporary uncertainty

 - be offered a mechanism to try to force consensus

-- -e.g. quorum and mutisig endorsement
+- e.g. quorum and mutisig endorsement